mixerapi/rest/README.md

 This plugin gets your API project up and going quickly by creating routes for you.
 It can either:

 - Build your `routes.php` file from a single command, or
-- Automatically expose RESTful CRUD routes with a handy middleware.
+- Automatically expose RESTful CRUD routes with a handy AutoRouter.

 This plugin assumes you have already created models and controllers.
 For help with the latter check out [MixerApi/Bake](https://github.com/mixerapi/bake).
 Check the official